viktoradavid/test_case_monkey/README.md

 The system is setup with reasonable defaults, including 404 logging and integration with the WSGI application.

 You must set the DSN url in production.

+### Other useful notes

+#### Visualizing models

+It is possible to generate a visualized data model from Django models using the following command:

+`python3 manage.py graph_models --pygraphviz -a -g -o datamodel.png`

+To generate model for `tcm` app only, use:

+`python3 manage.py graph_models --pygraphviz -g -o datamodel.png tcm`

+Some dependencies might be required (`graphviz`, `graphviz-dev`, `pygraphviz`)